OperationalBina/PipeRT2/README.md

 There are three types of routines -

 - **SourceRoutine** - The first routine in a pipe.
-Using for generating new data and producing it to the pipeline.
+Used for generating new data and streaming it through the pipeline.
-- **MiddleRoutine** - Consumes data and produce its manipulation into the pipeline.
+- **MiddleRoutine** - Consumes data from other routines in the pipeline.
+Perform desired operations on any given data and send the results into the next routine.
 - **DestinationRoutine** - The last routine of the pipe.
-Using for storing the results from all data manipulation.
+Used for storing the results from all data manipulation.

-**Flow** - Contains a multiple routines with a same logic.
+**Flow** - Contains multiple routines with the same context.

-**Pipe** - Contains all flows.
-Notifies events through all its components.
+**Pipe** - Controls the different elements and aspects of the system.
+Contains all flows.
+Distributing events through all components.

 ## Installation